talexie/ng2-dhis-menu-module/README.md

 DHIS2 menu is using fixed position so to be able to see your items you have to add the margin-top properties in your root component

+# Update menu Submodule

+If you want to pull new changes form menu repository, do as follows

+1. Change to menu module directory

+`cd src/app/menu`

+2. Pull new changes from the repository for the stable branch (master)

+`git pull origin master`